Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon

 \section{Abstract}

-We study two-dimensional turbulence driven by a scalar operator within the framework of the AdS/CFT correspondence, where the external driving source is used to sustain a quasi-steady turbulent state.
-We numerically construct dynamical and spatially inhomogeneous turbulent black holes in the asymptotically $\mathrm{AdS_{4}}$ spacetime by solving the full nonlinear equations of motion in the Bondi-Sachs formalism.
-The inverse energy cascade and the corresponding energy spectrum of both decaying and driven turbulence are analyzed.
-The scalar driving leads to a compressible energy dominated flow, and the corresponding scaling power laws agree well with previous simulations of two-dimensional turbulence in compressible fluids.
-Furthermore, we take a direct estimate of the fractal structure of the turbulent black hole, obtaining a fractal dimension $D\approx 2.65$, which matches the result from simulating the boundary conformal fluid.
+We numerically study two-dimensional turbulence driven by a scalar operator within the framework of the AdS/CFT correspondence, where the external driving source is used to sustain a quasi-steady turbulent state.
+We propose a simple and efficient evolution scheme within the Bondi-Sachs formalism.
+Applying this scheme to numerically solve the full nonlinear equations of motion, we obtain a turbulent black hole in asymptotically $\mathrm{AdS}_4$ spacetime.
+The inverse energy cascade and the corresponding energy spectrum of both decaying and driven dual turbulence are analyzed.
+The scalar driving leads to a compressible-energy-dominated flow, and the corresponding power law scaling, $E(k)\propto k^{-1.79}$, agrees well with previous simulations of two-dimensional turbulence in weakly coupled compressible fluids in fluid dynamics.
+This differs from the Kolmogorov $-5/3$ scaling law.
+Furthermore, we perform a direct numerical estimate of the fractal structure of the turbulent black hole, obtaining a fractal dimension $D\approx 2.65$, which suggests an interesting universality in the fractal dimension.